Nicole Duclos

-Nicole Duclos (née Salavert; born 15 August 1947) is a French former track and field athlete who competed in the 400 metres.
+Nicole Duclos, née Nicole Salavert, (15 August 1947) is a French former track and field athlete who competed in the 400 metres.
 She broke the world record for the event in 1969, running 51.72 seconds to become European champion in 1969.
 She also shared in a world record in the 4 × 400 metres relay.
 She represented France at the 1972 Summer Olympics and was a three-time national champion.